 ||1 March 2016

 The School Visits Program is managed by the Serjeant-at-Arms’ Office.
-To submit a booking request, please complete the ‘School Booking Request Form’ and forward the form via email to email@example.com.
+To submit a booking request, please complete the ‘School Booking Request Form’ and forward the completed form via email to firstname.lastname@example.org.
+If you are filling in the PDF form electronically, please ensure you save the file before forwarding it to us.
 Requests will be processed in the order they are received.
 If the requested date and time are not available, our team will contact you to offer alternatives.
 To assist with planning, please see the Public Liability Certificate and Risk Assessment Statement.

 - Agents booking on behalf of schools must complete and email a separate booking form for each school booking request.
 An email with multiple booking requests attached will not be accepted.